 Input Function: Functions can be used in the input directive, provided they have a return value.
 Functions called from the input directive are automatically given the Snakemake Wildcard Object.
-As such, the method signature of must accept a formal parameter.
+As such, the method signature must accept a formal parameter.
 For consistency, please always name the first formal argument “wildcards”.
 This is not used in this module, as such, the concept will not be further explained nor will examples be given.

 Expand Function: The expand function is the most commonly used Snakemake function.
 It is used to generate the sets of input and output files required.
 Variables passed into this function perform a full union.
 For more information on the expand function, please refer to the following link to the Snakemake documentation.